KristjanPikhof/ChatVid/README.md

 Example session:
 ```
-You: What did Bitweb offer in their proposal?
+You: What did Company A offer in their proposal?
-Assistant: [Source: Hinnapakkumine_Bitweb_3.11.pdf]
+Assistant: [Source: Proposal_CompanyA_3.11.pdf]
-Based on the Bitweb proposal, they offered...
+Based on the Company A proposal, they offered...

-You: What about Dux pricing?
+You: What about B pricing?
-Assistant: [Source: Dux_hinnapakkumine.pdf]
+Assistant: [Source: Proposal_CompanyB_3.11.pdf]
-According to the Dux proposal, their pricing structure...
+According to the Company B proposal, their pricing structure...

 You: quit
 ```